- Credit Reporting Basics

 - Dealing with Negative Information and Errors

-- Enforcing Your Rights: Filing Suit and Complaining to Government Agencies
+- What You Can Do: Filing Suit and Complaining to Government Agencies

-Your credit report contains a great deal of information.
-A typical credit report includes:
+Your credit report includes a great deal of information:

 - Your Social Security number